 Investigator initiated trial | Funded by Novo Nordisk

 Arterial hypertension is a common comorbidity amongst patients with type 2 diabetes.
 This investigator initiated, multicentre clinical trial (EUdraCT number: 2013-002348-99) will investigate the effects of the long acting GLP-1 analogue liraglutide on arterial blood pressure in patients with type 2 diabetes and pre- or stage 1 hypertension.
 24-hour ambulatory blood pressure monitoring will be utilised.
 An embedded mechanistic study is also expected to clarify the effect of liraglutide on renal sodium handling.
-After successfull approval by the institutional review boards and the Independent Ethics Committee the trial was launced on November 2014.
-The trial was completed on July 2017 and initial findings are expected soon.
+After successfull approval by the institutional review boards and the Independent Ethics Committee the trial was launced on November 2014 and completed on July 2017.

 Trial findings were presented at the 54th Annual Meeting of the European Association for the Study of Diabetes, 1-5 October 2018, Berlin, Germany and the full article was published in Diabetes, Obesity and Metabolism.